Ubisoft pushes back release of games Far Cry 5 and The Crew 2

-Ubisoft said it is delaying the release dates of two of its more popular games.
+Ubisoft is delaying the release dates of two of its popular games.

-The French gaming giant said Thursday it push back the launch of Far Cry 5 about a month from it's original February 2018 date .
-The open-world first-person shooting game where users will be trying to free a fictional Montana town from the clutches of a overzealous religious cult, will be now be released on March 28.
+The French gaming giant said Thursday it will push back the launch of Far Cry 5 about a month from it's original February 2018 date.
+The open-world first-person shooting game, where users try to free a fictional Montana town from the clutches of an overzealous religious cult, will be now be released on March 28.

-Also, the release of The Crew 2 has been moved from its March 16, 2018 date to either later in the spring or summer.
-Ubisoft said a third franchise game, whose title wasn't revealed, but scheduled to be released either in 2018 or 2019, could now be pushed back to as far as 2020.
+Also, the release of The Crew 2 has been moved from its March 16, 2018, date to later in the spring or summer.
+Ubisoft said a third franchise game, whose title wasn't revealed but was scheduled to be released either in 2018 or 2019, could now be pushed back to as far as 2020.

-Ubisoft executive Christine Burgess-Quémard said in a statement it will be investing "additional development time" in those games, as it needed more time to develop the recently released Assassin's Creed's Origins.
+Ubisoft will be investing "additional development time" in those games, as it needed more time to develop the recently released Assassin's Creed's Origins, said executive Christine Burgess-Quémard in a statement.

 "This decision is in line with our strategic vision of developing even more engaging and higher quality experiences for gamers," she said.